Updated Mask Guidance & COVID Protocols

 Frequent and proper handwashing will continue at all schools.
 Our protocols will continue to allow adequate access and time for washing and sanitizing hands.

-AFTER SCHOOL CLUBS/ACTIVITIES
+AFTER SCHOOL CLUBS/ACTIVITIES/SPORTS

 After school clubs and activities will follow all safety protocols that occur during the school day.
+High school sports are following the parameters set forth by TCHD.
+The District Athletic Director continues to meet weekly with our school nurse.

 Ventilation: We will continue to change our HVAC filters above and beyond what is currently required to ensure the best possible ventilation of our indoor spaces.